shubham-rupin/test-go-pvt/README.md

 # A Basic Go Learning Repo

-This repository contains simple Go programs and examples for learning and practicing Go programming concepts.
+This repository contains sismple Go programs and examples for learning and practicing Go programming concepts.

 ## Contents

 - Basic syntax and structure
 - Functions and variables
-- Control flow (if, for, switch)
+- Control flow (if, for, switch)dds
 - Structs and interfaces
 - Packages and modules